azuka31/Eduwork-Coding-Journey/notes/task_12.md

 	2. Find Customers by State:
 	•	Write a query to find all customers located in the state of ‘California’ (CA).
 	3. Search Customers by Company:
-	•	Write a query to retrieve all customers working for the company ‘Tech Solutions Inc.’
+	•	Write a query to retrieve all customers working for the company 'Google Inc.'
 	4. Count Customers in Each City:
 	•	Write a query to count the number of customers in each city.
 	5. Identify Customers Without Fax: